cmjten/led-memorization-game/README.md

 ### Notes
 - Any IR Receiver and IR Remote may be used, so long as they both operate at the same frequency.
 - The hexadecimal values for the buttons must be changed according to your IR Remote's mapping.
-The Arduino-IRremote library contains an Arduino sketch for decoding the values of each button.
+The Arduino-IRremote library contains an Arduino sketch for decoding the value of each button.

 ### Images